-Los Angeles-based Jewish artist, Jaime Scholnick, is an artist known for producing sculptures that play with material and form, such as the milled wood abstractions inspired by Styrofoam packaging.
+Los Angeles-based Jewish artist, Jaime Scholnick, is an known for making sculptures that play with material and form, such as the milled wood abstractions inspired by Styrofoam packaging.
 Her “Gaza: Mowing the Lawn” series is the first time she has worked with photography.
 Here she has created altered photographs, which show wrecked urban landscapes and explosive abstractions.

 In 1991, Scholnick received her B.A. from Cal State Sacramento.
 She was awarded a Paper Making Residency from the Tokyo Museum of Art in 1997.
 She resided in Japan from 1994-1999 as she immersed herself in Japanese culture and mastered the art of Japanese paper making.
 Scholnick received her M.F.A. from Claremont University in 1999.